MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 ## Validate the deployment

 After you deploy the gateway, you can configure S2S GRE, S2S IPSec, or L3 connection types, and validate them.
-For more information, see the following contents:configure-ipsec-connection
+For more information, see the following contents:

 - [Create and validate site-to-site IPSec connections](sdn-route-network-traffic.md#tab/configure-ipsec-connection)
 - [Create and validate site-to-site GRE connections](sdn-route-network-traffic.md#tab/configure-gre-tunneling)